-Data-driven models - those that use statistical or machine learning algorithms for empirical estimations - are prevalent in water resources research (Solomatine and Ostfeld, 2008) and are rapidly gaining popularity for prediction and estimation of flooding in the hydrological sciences (Mosavi et al., 2018).
-For instance, models predict stream discharge rates (Albers and Déry, 2015),

-- 60 estimate insured flood damage for either the household (Wagenaar et al., 2017) or aggregated (Brody et al., 2009).
-Data driven approaches have also identified flood probability during a flood event (Mobley et al., 2019)(i.e. flood hazard).
-When data in an area is sparse these models can help better describe the system (Rahmati and Pourghasemi, 2017).
+Data-driven models - those that use statistical or machine learning algorithms for empirical estimations - are prevalent in water resource research (Solomatine and Ostfeld, 2008) and are rapidly gaining popularity for prediction and estimation of flooding in the hydrological sciences (Mosavi et al., 2018).
+For instance, models predict stream discharge rates (Albers and Déry, 2015) and estimate insured flood damage either for the household (Wagenaar et al., 2017) or aggregated (Brody et al., 2009).
+Data-driven approaches have also identified flood probability during a flood event (Mobley et al., 2019) (i.e., flood hazard).
+When data in an area are sparse, these models can help better describe the system (Rahmati and Pourghasemi, 2017).
 Often however, these approaches require large datasets for an accurate representation (Solomatine and Ostfeld, 2008).
-In answer to the data problem many data driven models rely on non-traditional data sources.
-For example, using video frames flood waters can be identified - 65 for a given location (Moy de Vitry et al., 2019).
+In answer to the data problem, many data-driven models rely on non-traditional data sources.
+For example, using video frames, flood waters can be identified for a given location (Moy de Vitry et al., 2019).

 Flood hazard models use dichotomous variables and driver layers to predict the likelihood of flooding across the landscape.
 This dichotomous variable can come from a variety of datasets, such as high water marks or flood losses (Knighton et al., 2020).
-Depending on data availability, models have predicted flood hazard across time (Darabi et al., 2019) or for specific events (Lee et al. 2017).
-Producing one of two outputs a probability of flooding (Darabi et al., 2019), or refined into classes of susceptibility (Darabi et al., 2019; Dodangeh et al., 2020).
-Both of which give more information than the current SFHA dichotomy, in or out of the flood zone.
-Through this process, researchers are able to map large geographic areas (Hosseini et al., 2019) with potential to scale further given sufficient data availability.
-This method has shown to quickly (Mobley et al., 2019) and accurately estimate flooding (Bui et al., 2019).
+Depending on data availability, models have predicted flood hazard across time (Darabi et al., 2019) or for specific events (Lee et al., 2017), producing one of two outputs: a probability of flooding (Darabi et al., 2019) or discrete classes of susceptibility (Darabi et al., 2019; Dodangeh et al., 2020), both of which give more information than the current SFHA dichotomy, in or out of the flood zone.
+By modeling flood hazard through this process, researchers are able to map large geographic areas (Hosseini et al., 2019) with potential to scale further given sufficient data availability.
+This method has been shown to quickly (Mobley et al., 2019) and accurately estimate flooding (Bui et al., 2019).

-The amount of data available and how its structured affect the techniques available for predicting flood hazard.
-Flood hazard models require point locations where flooding has occurred.
-If non-flooded locations are unavailable pseudo-absences can be

-- randomly generated for modelling (Barbet-Massin et al., 2012).
-Common algorithms used for predicting flood hazard models include neural networks (Janizadeh et al., 2019a; Bui et al., 2019), Support Vector Machines (SVM) (Tehrany et al., 2019a), and Decision Trees, such as Random Forests (Woznicki et al., 2019; Muñoz et al., 2018).
-While other algorithms have been used for predicting flood hazard (Bui et al., 2019), these three algorithms are often used in machine learning due to their maturity - 80 in research and their generalizability.
+The number of data available and how they are structured affect the techniques available for predicting flood hazard.
+Data-driven flood hazard models require point locations where flooding has occurred.
+If non-flooded locations are unavailable, pseudo-absences can be randomly generated for modeling (Barbet-Massin et al., 2012).
+Common algorithms used for predicting flood hazard models include neural networks (Janizadeh et al., 2019; Bui et al., 2019); support vector machines (SVMs) (Tehrany et al., 2019a); and decision trees, such as random forests (Woznicki et al., 2019; Muñoz et al., 2018).
+While other algorithms have been used for predicting flood hazard (Bui et al., 2019), these three algorithms are often used in machine learning due to their maturity in research and their generalizability.
 SVMs are ideal in areas with small sample sizes, but computation times are quadratic as sample sizes increase (Li et al., 2009).
 The computational complexity of the model removes the scalability of the model, a primary benefit over physical models.
-Neural networks are often cited as highly accurate (Mosavi et al., 2018), but often come with a reproducibility problem (Hutson, 2018).
+Neural networks are often cited as highly accurate (Mosavi et al., 2018) but often come with a reproducibility problem (Hutson, 2018).